 - Useful Links

 Some common airport injures include slip, trip and fall accidents, which can happen if there are safety hazards on the floor, such as a spillage that have not been mopped up, food poisoning from airport restaurants, or airport accidents at work such as manual handling injuries.
-Accident Claims UK has created this guide for people who have been injured at an airport and could potentially make an accident at an airport claim.
+Accident Claims UK has created this guide for people who have been injured at an airport and could potentially make an accident in an airport claim.
+Contact us today if you wish to pursue any airport accident claims.

 Airports are busy and often hectic places.
-Running an airport is very complicated in terms of logistics, so if the airport management does not take proper health and safety precautions to identify potential risks and apply control measures, accidents leading to injury can occur.
+Running an airport is very complicated in terms of logistics.
+If the airport management does not take proper health and safety precautions to identify potential risks and apply control measures, accidents leading to injury can occur.
 Airport managers have a duty of care towards their customers, staff, contractors and other people visiting the airport, such as drivers picking up passengers at the arrivals gate.

 Airports are busy places where complex processes go on, so there are plenty of hazards that can potentially cause injuries.
 Here are some of the most common ways you can be injured at an airport.